 MULTIPLE FINES FOR NON-IMPRISONABLE OFFENCES Circumstance Approach Offender convicted of more than one offence where a fine is appropriate The total fine is inevitably cumulative.
-The court should determine the fine for each individual offence based on the seriousness of the offence and taking into account the circumstances of the case including, the financial circumstances of the offender so far as they are known, or appear, to the court.
-The court should add up the fines for each offence and consider if they are just and proportionate.
+The court should determine the fine for each individual offence based on the seriousness of the offence28 and taking into account the circumstances of the case including, the financial circumstances of the offender so far as they are known, or appear, to the court.29 The court should add up the fines for each offence and consider if they are just and proportionate.
 If the aggregate total is not just and proportionate the court should consider how to reach a just and proportionate fine.
 There are a number of ways in which this can be achieved.
-For example: • where an offender is to be fined for two or more offences that arose out of the same incident or where there are multiple offences of a repetitive kind, especially when committed against the same person, it will often be appropriate to impose for the most serious offence a fine which reflects the totality of the offending where this can be achieved within the maximum penalty for that offence.
-No separate penalty should be imposed for the other offences; • where an offender is to be fined for two or more offences that arose out of different incidents, it will often be appropriate to impose a separate fine for each of the offences.
-The court should add up the fines for each offence and consider if they are just and proportionate.
-If the aggregate amount is not just and proportionate the court should consider whether all of the fines can be proportionately reduced.
-Separate fines should then be passed.
-Where separate fines are passed, the court must be careful to ensure that there is no double-counting.
-Where compensation is being ordered, that will need to be attributed to the relevant offence as will any necessary ancillary orders.
+For example: where an offender is to be fined for two or more offences that arose out of the same incident or where there are multiple offences of a repetitive kind, especially when committed against the same person, it will often be appropriate to impose for the most serious offence.
+No separate penalty should be imposed for the other offences; where an offender is to be fined for two or more offences that arose out of different incidents, it will often be appropriate to impose a separate fine for each off the offences.
+The court should ad up the fines for each off the offences.
+The court should ad up the fines for each off the offences.
+The court should ad up the fines for each off the offences.
+The court should ad up the fines for each off the offences.
+The court should ad up the fines for each off the offences.
+The court should ad up the fines for each off the offences.
+The court should ad up the fines for each off the offences.
+The court should ad up to the inses for each off the offence whether all of the fines can be proportionately reduced.
+Separate fines should then be passed. to the relevant offence as will any necessary ancillary orders.
 Multiple offences attracting fines - crossing the community threshold If the offences being dealt with are all imprisonable, then the community threshold can be crossed by reason of multiple offending, when it would not be crossed for a single offence.
-However, if the offences are non-imprisonable (e.g. driving without insurance) the threshold cannot be crossed.
+31 However, if the offences are non-imprisonable (e.g. driving without insurance) the threshold cannot be crossed.
+32

-&lt;sup>28 s.164(2) Criminal Justice Act 2003
+28 s.164(2) Criminal Justice Act 2003

-&lt;sup>29 S.164(3) ibid
+29 s.164(3) ibid

-$^{30}$ R v Pointon [2008] EWCA Crim 513
+30 R v Pointon [2008] EWCA Crim 513

-S.148(1) Criminal Justice Act 2003
+31 s.148(1) Criminal Justice Act 2003

-&lt;sup>32 s.150Å ibid (in force since 14 July 2008) restricts the power to make a community order by limiting it to cases where the offence is punishable with imprisonment.
+32 s.150A ibid (in force since 14 July 2008) restricts the power to make a community order by limiting it to cases where the offence is punishable with imprisonment.